Upcoming Issues -:

 2. Research and Identify Relevant Schemes

 The first step in maximizing government scholarships is to identify which schemes you qualify for.
 Use resources like the National Scholarship Portal (NSP), state education department websites, and official government portals to explore available options.
+Students should regularly check scholarship portals because eligibility criteria, deadlines, and funding amounts may change every academic year.
 Keep a checklist of deadlines, eligibility criteria, and required documents for each scheme to ensure you stay organized throughout the application process.

 3. Prepare a Strong Application